malmostad/wag-v4/README.md

 ## Editing The Templates and the Navigation
 The main template is found in `_layouts`.
 All includes including the navigation is in the `_includes` directory.

+NOTE: The instructions below are based on gh-pages v2 which are not released yet, in the meantime, use the isntructions on https://github.com/malmostad/wag

 ## Editing Sass and Coffeescript